 Here at North Frodingham Primary School, we actively promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.

-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
 At North Frodingham Primary School these values are reinforced regularly and in the following ways: